MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dtrace.md

 - **Action**: The action is enclosed in curly braces (`{ }`) and is a set of D-language statements that are executed when a probe fires and its associated predicate, if any, evaluates to true.
 Actions can be used to print output statements, record data, or perform other operations, such as sending a signal or modifying a variable.

 - **Module**: A component of a provider that contains a set of related probes.
-For example, the `syscall` provider has modules for different types of system calls, such as `read` and `write`.
 Modules can be specified in `dtrace` scripts to limit the scope of the script to a specific module or set of modules.

 - **Func**: A function name that is associated with a probe.
-For example, the `syscall::read` probe is associated with the `read` function.
+For example, the `syscall::NtReadFile` probe is associated with the `read` function.
 Functions can be specified in `dtrace` scripts to limit the scope of the script to a specific function or set of functions.

 - **Args**: The arguments that are passed to the action expression when a probe fires and its associated predicate, if any, evaluates to true.
 Args can be used to capture data from the probe context, such as the values of function arguments or system call return values.
 Args can also be used to pass data between probes or to modify the behavior of the script.